pawntheory/dcp_log/README.md

 ## Building

 To build, just run `make`.
-Once built both static and shared library files are created.
+Once built, both static and shared library files are created:

 - `libdcplog.a`
 - `libdcplog.so`

 It should just compile without issue if you have
 GNU make and GCC set up correctly.
-If not, let me know; I've probably overlooked something.
+If not, let me know.
+I've probably overlooked something.

+## Using

 Include `dcp_log.h` in whatever file you want to have logging enabled.